Special Research Students

 Special Research Students must observe OIST Graduate University rules as defined in the Graduate School Handbook and the OIST Graduate University PRP.
 A Special Research Student who violates the regulations of the OIST Graduate University shall be disqualified as a Special Research Student and their research guidance shall be terminated in accordance with the OIST Graduate University PRP.

 In general, Special Research Students enjoy many of the same privileges of degree candidates in the University, with the exception of Financial Support, which is handled differently.
 Special Research Students will not be charged application fees but may be charged tuition fees in the absence of a fee waiver arrangement between universities.

 Financial Support for Special Research Students

 No financial support for Special Research Students is available from the Graduate School or other central funds at OIST.
 In some circumstances, financial support for Special Research Students may be available from the host research unit, in which case financial support for Special Research Students, including SRS Research Assistantship and other benefits, should be included in the budget of the host research unit.

 All Special Research Students must join the National Health Insurance scheme, or provide evidence of similar medical insurance that is appropriate to their situation.
 They are covered by Accident Insurance for Students Pursuing Education and Research (PAS), and Liability Insurance coupled with PAS (Gakkensai and Gakkenbai) provided by the Graduate School.

 Accommodation for Special Research Students

 Subsidized housing is available to Special Research Students who receive OIST financial support in the Campus Housing.
-If a Special Research Student is required to live off-campus due to unavoidable circumstances, such as shortage of housing in the Campus Housing, the University may lease off-campus housing for residence of the student.
+If a Special Research Student is required to live off-campus due to unavoidable circumstances, such as shortage of housing in the Campus Housing, the University may lease off-campus housing for resident of the student.
 Other family members may be accommodated with adequate prior notice and consultation.